dzolnai/OpenOnderwijsAPI/README.md

 Open OnderwijsAPI
 =================

-This project is a reference implementatie of the Open Educational API, which is currently being developed by SURFnet.
+This project is a reference implementation of the Open Educational API, which is currently being developed by SURFnet.

-For more information, please contact bas.zoetekouw@surfnet.nl
+For more information, please contact frans.ward@surfnet.nl

 ## Documentation